Chacha Chaudhary: Synopsis

-Characterization
+Analysis

 When asked about the inspiration for the series, Pran said, "Each family has its own wise old man.
 He solved his problems with common sense, but with a touch of humor.
 Humor is the basis of my cartoon."
 According to Pran, it was his pleasure to bring relief to the common man suppressed by various work loads of that era.
 Pran's hometown was Lahore, and came to India during partition of Indo-Pakistan.

 Chacha Chaudhary is remarkably different from most other comic-book superheroes in that he is not a muscleman, nor does he have any extraordinary powers or modern gadgets.
 Instead, he uses "a brain sharper than a needle and faster than a super-computer" (Chacha Chaudhary ka dimaag computer se bhi tez chalta hai), and a wooden stick, to fight evil-doers.
 Many times, he takes help of a faithful alien from Jupiter, Sabu, who is like a son to him.

 Chacha Chaudhary's characterization, like that of Pran's other characters, is around middle class typical Indian metro surroundings of the 1970s and 1980s, and it has kept evolving.
 The usual villains are corrupt government officials, thieves, roadside goons & bullies, tricksters, cons and local thugs.
 He not only fights them and helps the common man but also teaches them moral lessons and good behavior.
 Most of the events end up with goons embarrassed by their deeds.
 One can see the middle class dealing with everyday problems.
 In a way Pran takes a whip at those problems but still maintains a happy-go-lucky feel with twinkling eyes and smiling faces.